nebaughman/Katapult/README.md

 The `app` project is a sample Vue-Cli SPA with some additional configuration (Bootstrap, FontAwesome, Axios, etc).
 The Vue app itself is just an example starting point.

-The primary point is that the Vue app can be served as static content from the Javalin server, allowing the whole app/api to be bundled as a single executable jar.
+The primary point is that the Vue app can be served as static content from the Katapult API service, allowing the whole app/api to be bundled as a single executable jar.

 If bundling is not desirable, the Vue app could be hosted separately.